 Many of us are trying very hard to live a clutter-free life, but failing miserably.
 We inhale book after book, like Marie Kondo’s ‘The Life-Changing Magic of Tidying Up,’ ‘The More of Less’ by Joshua Becker, and The Gentle Art of Swedish Death Cleaning by Margareta Magnusson but nothing seems to help curb the chaos.

-You may not know this, but one of the biggest culprits of mess are our shopping trips.
+You may not know this, but one of the biggest culprits of mess is our shopping trips.
 We all need groceries, toiletries and work clothes, but often we come back with other things like too many glossy magazines, more snacks on sale than we have room for, and irresistible mugs that we don’t actually need.
 Here’s a challenge: try giving up shopping for a week and see if the clutter stays at bay.
 Here are six things you can do instead of going to the mall.

 The thing about going card shopping is we’re often indecisive and buy several greeting cards when only one is needed.
 Why not put pen to paper and write a heartfelt note.
 Better yet, get crafty and draw, paint or make a collage for that special person in your life.